janverschelde/PHCpack/src/doc/source/refman.rst

 set of a start system in memory, as one can ask for the computation of a particular start solution.

-The generalized Bezout bounds are a special case of the polyhedral root counts.
-In case the Newton polytopes can be written as the sum of simplices, the generalized Bezout bound matches the mixed volume.
+The generalized Bézout bounds are a special case of the polyhedral root counts.
+In case the Newton polytopes can be written as the sum of simplices, the generalized Bézout bound matches the mixed volume.

 Binomials are Polynomials with Two Terms
 ----------------------------------------